 Here’s a bit more on food suggestions within these categories and what health-promoting nutrients they provide.

 Try a variety of blueberries, blackberries, raspberries, apples, bananas, oranges, grapefruit or peaches.
 They contain antioxidants, flavonoids, fiber, potassium and vitamins A, B6, C, E and K.

 Try a variety of broccoli, kale, spinach, brussels sprouts, tomatoes, carrots or bell peppers.
 They contain polyphenols, fiber, potassium, folate, calcium and vitamins A, C, E and K.

-To make sure you are getting enough of these foods, download my FREE heart healthy grocery guide HERE.
+To help make sure you are getting enough of these foods and more, you can download my FREE heart healthy grocery guide.

 And for some cooking inspiration, visit my RECIPES section to see some of my favorite go-to heart healthy recipes.

-The American College of Sports Medicine and the American Heart Association recommends the following for adults aged 18 to 65 years:
+Both the American College of Sports Medicine and the American Heart Association recommend the following for adults aged 18 to 65 years:

 Moderate-intensity aerobic (endurance) physical activity for a minimum of 30 minutes, five days each week.

 Vigorous-intensity aerobic physical activity for a minimum of 20 minutes, three days each week.

 In short, aim for 150 minutes of activity each week.
 It might sound like a lot but if you break it down into small increments throughout your day, it’s definitely do-able!